 All events are open to the public.

-Due to the Covid-19 epidemic, all events are offered online via Zoom.
+We also offer services online via Zoom.
 For security purposes, we do not publish the links for the events online.
 However, to receive those links and our monthly newsletter to stay up to date with upcoming events, you can add yourself to our mailing list here.

 The abbot (jushoku) of the Tendai Buddhist Institute is Monshin Paul Naamon.
 This section is devoted to his writings.
 You can find an entire list here.